NeodarZ/pyParrotZikTCP/README.md

 This repo contains some base class without unmaintained pyGTK crap and python3 compatible code with a simple TCP client/server for use this.

+/!\ Parrot Zik 1 not tested for the moment.

 ## Windows Usage

 Windows support is not tested for the moment.
 All old code from forked project